Reading F.C.: Stadium

 In 1994, the Taylor Report made an all-seater stadium compulsory in the top two divisions (the Premier League and the first division).
 Reading were champions of the second division in 1994, and were promoted to the first division.
 Reading became subject to the Taylor requirements, though converting Elm Park to an all-seater stadium would have been impractical.
 Instead, a location in Smallmead (to the south of the town) was identified as the site for a new stadium.
 The former council landfill site was bought for £1, with further conditions that the development of the stadium would include part-funding of the A33 relief road.
 Expansion of the club's home would also allow alternative commercial ventures (particularly leisure facilities) and shared use with other teams (such as rugby union clubs Richmond and London Irish).
 The last competitive match at Elm Park took place on 3 May 1998 against Norwich City, with Reading losing 1–0.
 Reading began the 1998–99 season at the Madejski Stadium.
 It was opened on 22 August 1998 when Luton Town were beaten 3–0.
 The stadium cost more than £50 million to build.
 For the first time in its history, Reading Football Club participated in the Premier League in the 2006–07 season.
 As a result of the sell-out crowds for their first few fixtures of the season, the club announced their intention, in October 2006, to make a planning application to extend the ground to between 37,000 and 38,000 seats.
 The application was made on 24 January 2007, proposing initially the extension of the East Stand with a further 6,000 seats (raising capacity to around 30,000) and subsequently extension of the North and South Stands to reach the full proposed capacity.
 On 24 May 2007, it was announced that planning permission had been granted to extend the stadium to a capacity of 36,900.

 On 5 July 2016, at the end of Eamonn Dolan's funeral, Reading announced that the North Stand would be renamed the Eamonn Dolan Stand.

 During the 2019–20 season Reading moved to a new training ground at Bearwood Golf Club to replace Hogwood Park, their previous training facility.
 In March 2024, owner Dai Yongge agreed to sell the Bearwood Park training ground to Wycombe Wanderers, claiming it was necessary to fund the club's short-term future while trying to sell the club.

-In July 2021, at the beginning of the club's 150th anniversary season, it was announced that the Madejski Stadium had been rebranded as the Select Car Leasing Stadium for the next ten years.
+In July 2021, at the beginning of the club's 150th anniversary season, it was announced that the Madejski Stadium had been rebranded as the Select Car Leasing Stadium for the next ten years, under a sponsorship deal.
 In honour of Sir John Madejski, the East Stand was renamed the Sir John Madejski Stand.